Frequently Asked Questions

 There are several questions that we are frequently asked about flower care, flower availability and flower suitability.
 We have listed below some helpful pointers.
 If your question is not covered, then please do not hesitate to ask!

-What is the difference between an arrangement and a hand-tied bouquet?
+What is the difference between an arrangement, a hand-tied bouquet and a floral basket?

 A flower arrangement is made directly into a container or vase and may contain floral foam.
 The container can be any shape or size.
 The flowers are self contained and have access to water.
 An arrangement is the perfect floral gift for a work place/hospital/school etc. as the recipient does not need to find their own vase.